RockefellerArchiveCenter/processing-manual/processing.md

 - Submit the draft finding aid to the Assistant Director for Processing for final review.
 - Once approval has been received from the Assistant Director for Processing, “check” the publish box at the highest level of the finding aid to publish the guide.
 - If any individual components are NOT to be shown online, uncheck the publish box for the applicable component(s).
+- If the finding aid is part of a collection documented in multiple resource records, prompt the Assistant Director for Processing to update the applicable Arrangement Map.
 - RAC DIMES automatically updates once a day.
-Newly published guide(s) will be available in DIMES the following day.
+Newly published guide(s) will be available in DIMES shortly after publication.

 ### Step 39 - Submit Any Materials Proposed for Shredding to Assistant Director for Processing